2020PB/police-brutality/reports/Texas.md

 ### Police trample protester with horse | May 29th

-A mounted police officer in Houston trampled a woman with his horse.
+On Travis Street near the Houston Police Headquarters, a mounted police officer trampled a woman with his horse.
 It appeared to be somewhat accidental, but the officer was riding the horse at a decent speed within feet of the protesters.
 The crowd had been making peaceful chants prior to the incident but became agitated afterwards.

 tags: horse, protester

 id: tx-houston-1

-geolocation:
+geolocation: 29.7557168,-95.3672083

 **Links**